-- Cognitive deficits – One of the most devastating consequences of TBI is related to a child’s ability to think clearly, remember information, learn, speak and communicate, write and read, reason and understand information.
+- Cognitive deficits – One of the most devastating consequences of TBI is related to a child’s ability to think, remember information, learn, speak and communicate, write and read, reason, and understand information.
 The injury can present a serious learning disability that sets a child back for years to come.

 - Physical deficits – In addition to trouble with cognition, it is not uncommon for traumatic brain injuries in children to have a physical effect as well.
-Common physical deficits that a child may experience are problems with motor control, sight impairment and problems with balance and coordination.
+Common physical deficits that a child may experience are problems with motor control, visual impairment, and problems with balance and coordination.

-- Emotional deficits – Based on their underdeveloped nature, children often struggle managing their emotions and understanding social cues.
+- Emotional deficits – Because of their underdeveloped brains, children often struggle with managing their emotions and understanding social cues.
 These are skills that are learned with time and acquired as the brain develops and matures.
 A TBI cannot only halt that process but also result in emotional deficits.
-A child who has suffered a TBI may cry frequently, experience depression or anxiety, suffer from behavioral changes, display aggression or violence, be unable to function in social settings, act out and more.
+A child who has suffered a TBI may cry frequently, experience depression or anxiety, suffer from behavioral changes, display aggression or violence, be unable to function in social settings, act out, and struggle from other emotional setbacks.

 What Are the Long-Term Effects of a Child Head Injury?

 Time magazine reports that “the effects [of a brain injury] may be longer-lasting than researchers thought,” particularly in younger children who suffer from TBI.

 The magazine reports on a study in which researchers followed 40 children, all of whom had suffered a brain injury between the ages of 2 to 7.

 Most of the injuries were caused by a car accident or a fall.
 Those children with the most severe brain injuries showed the most severe deficits throughout the study.

 The deficits researchers most commonly observed included difficulties in higher learning capabilities such as: